bredschneider/web-app/PROPOSAL.md

 	- Associate Editor – Internal Communications: Government Department
 		- Edited submissions for grammar and content.
 - *General Interest*
-	- If I get stupidly bored during class (not your classes Thomas) I fix the bad grammar and spelling errors of some of the other professors.
+	- I enjoy fixing bad grammar and spelling errors.
-	- I proofread a lot of papers on a vairety of subjects, from Master’s thesis proposals to short stories for friends and family.
+	- I proofread a lot of papers on a variety of subjects, from Master’s thesis proposals to short stories for friends and family.¬¬